 Refunds/Adjustments

 Please be aware that once you are registered for classes, you have incurred a financial liability for the cost of these courses.
-That liability may be cancelled or reduced by subsequent actions taken by the student (withdrawal during the published refund schedule).
-Students should be aware that if they decide not to attend the College after registering for courses they must withdraw from the course(s) in order to have their liability adjusted and/or a refund processed.
+That liability may be cancelled or reduced by subsequent actions taken by the student (drop or withdrawal during the published refund schedule).
+Students should be aware that if they decide not to attend the College after registering for courses, they must drop/withdraw from the course(s) in order to have their liability adjusted and/or a refund processed.

 For additional information, please see the Farmingdale State College Catalog.